Landmark College

 Grant in 2020

-VeraMorph is a pharmaceutical company established in 2017 and located in Mansfield, Massachusetts.
-The company specializes in developing an innovative oral drug delivery technology centered around proprietary oral hydrogel tablets.
-This technology is designed to enhance drug stability, expedite dissolution rates, and maintain prolonged high saturation levels, allowing for higher drug loading compared to existing formulations.
-By providing contract manufacturing and formulation services, VeraMorph aims to assist pharmaceutical companies in improving the performance of their products while reducing both costs and the time required to bring new drugs to market.
+VeraMorph is a pharmaceutical company established in 2017 and based in Mansfield, Massachusetts.
+The company specializes in developing an innovative oral drug delivery technology that utilizes proprietary oral hydrogel tablets.
+This technology aims to enhance drug stability, achieve a rapid dissolution rate, and maintain prolonged high saturation levels in oral dosage forms.
+VeraMorph's approach allows for higher drug loading compared to traditional formulations, enabling pharmaceutical companies to improve product performance while also reducing the cost and time required to bring their products to market.
+Through its focus on contract manufacturing and formulation services, VeraMorph seeks to advance the efficiency of drug delivery systems in the pharmaceutical industry.

 Ichosia Biotechnology